ohlemacher/pychallenge/README.md

             + O --> Q
             + E --> G
     - Solution:
         The solution suggests using string.maketrans().
 This works, but it requires a translation table.

         It also seems to have issues in Python 3. string.maketrans was deprecated and then removed.
 Strings are not bytes.
 They are Unicode.

         I had considered using a dictionary for the table, but felt it makes reusability much harder.
 If the mapping K--> M changed to something else like K --> P, then a new table is required.

         One could write a function to generate the map or translation table.
 This would be quite useful if the input strings were VERY large.
 At least I think so.
 Profiling would determine this. shift_ord() is almost ready to do this.
+        Answer: ocr

 2. ocr
     - Problem: